-The GLI Clearinghouse is a central location for information on criteria, toxicity data, exposure parameters and other supporting documents used in developing water quality standards in the Great Lakes Watershed.
+The GLI Clearinghouse is a central resource for developing water quality standards in the Great Lakes watershed.

 The target audience for the Clearinghouse is State and Tribal environmental agencies in the Great Lakes basin, as well as other interested parties with a technical background.